-POLICY E1: SUPPORT FOR EXISTING EMPLOYMENT OPPORTUNITIES - Where planning permission is required there will be a presumption against the loss of existing commercial premises which provides employment.
+POLICY E1: SUPPORT FOR EXISTING EMPLOYMENT OPPORTUNITIES - Where planning permission is required there will be a presumption against the loss of existing commercial premises.

-Applications for a change of use for an activity that does not provide employment opportunities will only be permitted if it can be demonstrated that the commercial premises or land in question has not been in active use for at least 12 months and has no potential for either reoccupation or redevelopment for employment-generating uses as demonstrated through the results both of a full valuation report and a marketing campaign lasting for a continuous period of at least six months.
+Applications for a change of use in business use will only be permitted if it can be demonstrated that the premises or land in question has not been in active use for at least 12 months and has no potential for either reoccupation or redevelopment for business uses as demonstrated through the results both of a full valuation report and a marketing campaign lasting for a continuous period of at least six months.